python/cpython/Doc/library/array.rst

-   A new array whose items are restricted by *typecode*, and initialized from the optional *initializer* value, which must be a :class:`bytes` or :class:`bytearray` object, a unicode string, or iterable over elements of the appropriate type.
+   A new array whose items are restricted by *typecode*, and initialized from the optional *initializer* value, which must be a :class:`bytes` or :class:`bytearray` object, a Unicode string, or iterable over elements of the appropriate type.

    If given a :class:`bytes` or :class:`bytearray` object, the initializer